Whatever type of running you enjoy, there’s nothing worse than experiencing chafing, blisters, and even worse problems from too-tight shoes.

 From the top, they look like any other Altra model.
-But the Provision 3.5s incorporate all the signature support features Altra’s known for.
-Starting with the zero-drop platform, Altra pays attention to performance, but they’ve also added stability measures for pronating and otherwise fatigued feet.
+But the Provision 4 incorporates more stability and support than Altra’s other models.
+Starting with a zero-drop platform and foot-shaped design, Altra has added stability measures for overpronatation and flat feet.

-Of course, the Provision 3.5’s enjoy the standard Footshape Toe Box, but there’s also energy-return cushioning to help you stay springy.
-And you’ll recognize the StabiliPod technology from the Paradigm 4.0s, but the Provision 4 also uses Innovarch and Innerflex for a natural running feel.
+The Provision 4 enjoys the standard Footshape Toe Box, but there’s also energy-return cushioning for surprising responsiveness.
+And you’ll recognize the Guiderail technology from the Paradigm 4.5. but the Provision 4 also uses Innovarch and Innerflex for a natural running feel.

-In contrast with previous Provision offerings, the 3.5 also has reflective hits and a Dri-Lex lining to keep feet cool and enhance wicking.
+In contrast with previous Provision offerings, the 4 also has reflective highlightts and a lining to keep feet cool and promote wicking.
 Of course, there’s also the vented mesh upper, a critical component for comfort and breathability.

 - Moderate cushioning in addition to support measures

-With a 5mm heel to toe drop, the Ultrafly 2 starts out with a bit of arch support from the beginning.
+With a 5mm heel-to-toe drop, the Ultrafly 3 starts out with a bit of arch support from the beginning.
 But it also ranks highly in both stability and cushioning areas, thanks to its Ortholite footbed.
-The cushion resists compression plus packs odor-eliminating power to keep you smelling fresh.
+The cushion resists compression plus packs odor-eliminating power to keep your feet smelling fresh.

-And while the 28mm heel stack creates some bulk, the overall weight of the Ultrafly 2s comes in at around 10 ounces.
+And while the 28mm heel stack creates some bulk, the overall weight of the Ultrafly 3 comes in at just under 10 ounces.
 Topo keeps things trim thanks to the molded footbed, but they also use lightweight and breathable materials for a close and comfortable fit.

-Of course, the Ultrafly 2 maintains the roomy toe box that Topo has a reputation for, but you won’t find a range of widths in this style.
+Of course, the Ultrafly 3 maintains the roomy toe box that Topo has a reputation for, but you won’t find a range of widths in this style.
 However, one improvement over previous versions is the updated mesh upper.
-Topo has worked on making the 2’s mesh more durable to avoid breakdown before the soles themselves wear down.
+Topo has worked on making the Ultrafly 3’s mesh more durable to avoid breakdown before the soles themselves wear down.

 - Solid footbed with anti-odor technology